1. You want confidence

 - Insurance intermediary – under European Communities (Insurance Mediation) Regulations, 2005

-You will see our firm on the registers maintained by Central Bank for these categories.
+You can see us on their registers for these categories.

 2.6 Protecting Investors – Investor Compensation Company Ltd. (ICCL)

-The ICCL is a company established under the Compensation Act, 1998.
-Its main purpose is to insure that eligible clients of a failed investment firm receive compensation.
-The IICL aims to operate a financially sound scheme so that it is in a position to pay, in a prompt manner, statutory levels of compensation to clients of failed investment firms.
-As we generally do not handle client cash, the chances of any claim arising are remote, however, there is a second larger fund operated to partially protect consumer against failure of investment product providers.
+The ICCL was established under the Compensation Act, 1998.
+Its purpose is to ensure that eligible clients of a failed investment firm receive compensation.
+The ICCL aims to pay statutory levels of compensation to clients of failed investment firms.
 You can see full details on www.investorcompensation.ie

-If you have a complaint against a financial services undertaking or firm, which you cannot resolve directly with that firm, and you are a consumer, you can refer your complaint to the Ombudsman who has powers to adjudicate and make binding judgements.
-You need to have exhausted the complaints procedure of the firm you are dealing with, before the Ombudsman will review your complaint.
-Further details can be found on www.financialombudsman.ie
+If you cannot resolve any matter directly with us, you can refer your complaint to the Ombudsman who has powers to adjudicate and make binding judgements.
+You need to have exhausted our complaints procedure, or that of the provider you are dealing with, before the Ombudsman will review your complaint.
+Further details can be found on www.fspo.ie